vollenia/emotion_recognition_from_speech/README.md

 * Combining features and labels into a pandas dataframe

 ### Preprocessing/Training
-* Paddeding / cutting to a universal shape (mean nr of frames + std)
+* Padding / cutting to a universal shape (mean nr of frames + std)
 * Normalizing via Z-Score (mean=0; std=1)
 * Using a CNN style architecture adapted to time continuous data.
-Takes a convolution over all features of one or several time steps resulting in a one-dimensional movement of the kernel which corresponds to the movement along the time dimension.
-Model's architecture is displayed in Figure X.
+Takes a convolution over all features of one or several time steps resulting in a one-dimensional movement of the kernel which corresponds to the movement along the time dimension
 * Performing training / evaluation in a 6-fold cross validation approach

+### Model

 ## Evaluation results